When Do the Leaves Change?

 East of Reno / Sparks is a beautiful spot that was not open to the public for many years - McCarran Ranch Preserve.
 Hiking and biking trails (part of the Tahoe - Pyramid Bikeway) take you along the Truckee River and through a riparian area of big cottonwood trees and willows.
 This is a beautiful path when the color is at its peak in the fall.

 Just a bit south and east of Reno is a colorful spot I particularly enjoy.
 It's along the Carson River at Ft.
 Churchill State Historic Park, a landscape of serious desert.
 The cottonwood trees here have grown large by hugging the watered banks of the river and they create a golden display that stands out sharply from the surrounding dry hills.
 The park has day use areas and local historic significance, making it a nice place to spend a few quiet hours on a fall day.

-Continue for more - Fall Color Along the Eastern Sierra.
+Fall Color at Lake Tahoe and Along the Eastern Sierra

 Both Lake Tahoe and the Eastern Sierra south of Reno along highway U.S. 395 have some spots with spectacular fall color displays.
 My "Fall Color in the Lake Tahoe and Eastern Sierra Region" article will acquaint you with some areas to visit for autumn foliage.